7Cori7/FINAL-PROJECT/whiteboard/README.md

 follow them.
 You can also write and post any message you like, also you can see any message from your friends in your feed, and of course you can like any message and save it in your "favorites".

-You can personalize your profile uploading an avatar picture, you can also edit some other info of yourself if you like, and ofcourse you can visit any othe user's profile.
+You can personalize your profile, by uploading an avatar picture, you can also edit some other info of yourself if you like, and ofcourse you can visit any othe user's profile.